aws-samples/connecting-data-from-google-analytics/README.md

-#  AWS Glue Connector Ingestion for GA4 Analytics
+#  Guidance for Connecting Data from Google Analytics to AWS Clean Rooms

+This guidance provides a reference architecture for the ingestion of Google Analytics v4 (GA4) data from Google Cloud Big Query into AWS for data analytics and collaboration.

 ## Overview

 Solutions guidance for ingesting Google Analytics 4 data into AWS for marketing analytics and activating marketing channels with customized audience profiles.

-This sample solution will help organizations securely ingest first-party data from GA4 to combine it with third-party data in AWS.
+This sample solution will help organizations securely ingest first-party data from GA4 and combine it with third-party data in AWS.
 As a result, marketers can further use this information to activate marketing channels with customized segments.

 ## Solution Architecture